 This will not apply to every specialty it is more for the aesthetic and cosmetic space.
 This is absolutely imperative.
 Get as many as you can that range across skin type, race, age, gender & more.
-A 25 year old female doesn’t want the only reference for Juvederm to be a 55 year old woman.
-They are in different phases of life which greatly effect outcomes.
+A 25-year-old female doesn’t want the only reference for Juvederm to be a 55-year-old woman.
+They are in different phases of life which greatly affect outcomes.
 You know this and so do the patients.
 They want to see someone that they can relate to to give them confidence in you as the doctor.

 If I Change It All How Will I Know It’s Working?
 Tracking.

 [/fusion_text]In order to know if you are wasting your time or need to spend it in places on your website that are actually working you need to have proper tracking in place.